flutter/website/src/get-started/install/help.md

 This page describes some common installation issues new Flutter users have run into and offers suggestions to resolve them.
 Included at the bottom of the page is a list of [community support channels][] you can reach out to if you don’t find answers from this page.

-If you’d like to add a topic to this page, please file an issue or a pull request against this page.
+To add a topic to this page or make a correct, you may file an issue or a pull request using the buttons at the top of the doc.

 ## Get the Flutter SDK